School chaplaincy program

 Schools must ensure processes are in place to meet the expectations of parents.
 Schools may provide information about the chaplaincy program to students throughout the year.

-The following Western Australian schools are funded through the State or national programs:
+In 2023, the following Western Australian public schools are funded through the In School State Funded Chaplaincy Program:

 Under the school chaplaincy program, schools must meet certain requirements.
 Chaplains may be of any faith or no faith and must: